 Do you need to see a dermatologist, but you’re not sure what Medicare covers?
 Or you might be looking for a dermatologist who takes Medicare (that is, who accepts Medicare assignment).

 Medicare and Dermatology

 Medicare Part B (medical insurance) generally covers doctor services when medically necessary to evaluate, diagnose, or treat a medical condition.

-So if you’re going to a dermatologist to treat a medical skin condition, your visit will probably be covered.
+So if you’re going to a dermatologist to treat a medical skin condition, your visit might be covered.
 For most doctor visits, you pay 20% of the Medicare-approved amount if your health-care provider accepts assignment (meaning he or she agrees to accept the Medicare-approved amount as full payment for a service, and not bill you for any more than the Medicare deductible and coinsurance).

 - Use the links below to set up a phone call so we can talk.
 Or you can get a personalized email from me with plan information.

 - Explore plans on your own now, using the Compare Plans buttons on this page.